coni2k/SS/Notes.md

 . add samples for different sizes - 4 + 9 (OK) + 16 + 25? + wrong cases; invalid
 sudoku, invalid number, invalid square, invalid assignment!

-. firefox shows an error in case of 400 ?! is it normal

 . step counter ?!